 Components declared as constant shall have an associated declaration equation with a constant expression, if the constant is used in the model.
-The value of a constant cannot be changed after it has been given a value.
+The value of a constant can be modified after it has been given a value, unless the constant is declared final or modified with a final modifier.
 A constant without an associated declaration equation can be given one by using a modifier.